EulerNTM/kinematics-calculator/README.md

 ## Features

-- Works with any valid combination of known variables
+- Works with any valid combination of known variables.

-- Defaults to v0 = 0 if not specified

 - Flags improper inputs and no common solutions.